chrisiona/OSX-Actions/README.md

   https://github.com/chrisiona/OSX-Actions
 ```

+And that's it folks!
+Open Spotlight ( `[command] + [spacebar]` ) and start typing one of the available actions.

 ## CONTRIBUTING

-Did you find a bug?
+Did you have an idea for this project, or find a bug?
 Awesome job!

 Can I ask that you please [create a ticket](https://github.com/chrisiona/OSX-Actions/issues).

-Otherwise, I'd love to see a Pull Request with a patch :)
+Otherwise, I'd love to see a the patch in a Pull Request :)

 ## LICENSE